Michael-B-Li/game-jam/ui/MAIN_MENU.md

 - **Enter/Space** - Activate selected button
 - **ESC** - Can be used to quit (if you add the functionality)

+## Settings System

+For detailed information about the settings system, see `SETTINGS.md`.

+The settings are stored in `user://settings.cfg` and persist between game sessions.
+The `SettingsManager` autoload singleton makes settings accessible from anywhere in the game.

 ## Future Enhancements

-The settings menu is currently a placeholder.
-You can add:
+Potential additions to the settings menu:
-- Volume controls (master, music, SFX)
+- Separate volume controls (music, SFX, voice)
-- Graphics settings
+- Graphics settings (fullscreen, VSync, resolution)
 - Keybinding configuration
-- Display mode (fullscreen/windowed)
+- Display mode options
-- Accessibility options
+- Additional accessibility options

 ## Integration Notes